QuEraComputing/Bloqade.jl/docs/src/registers.md

 It is worth mentioning that besides `Op.n`, other single-site operators including the Pauli operators `X`, `Y` and `Z` can also be used.

-## Create General Observables using Operator Expression
+## Create General Observables using Operator Expressions

 Bloqade makes use of Yao's block system to represent operator expressions.
-For example, one can construct the Rydberg correlation operator as
+For example, one can construct the Rydberg correlation operator as:

 ```@repl registers
 corr(n, i, j) = chain(n, put(i=>Op.n), put(j=>Op.n))